 Financial institutions, banks, Credit Unions, security companies, hedge funds, and asset management firms handle much of the industry’s most sensitive information.
 From account and credit card data to personal identification these items are always prime targets for cybercriminals, mainly to steal money.
-With the financial health of both individuals and businesses on the line, affective cyber security for banks is essential.
+With the financial health of both individuals and businesses on the line, effective cyber security for banks is essential.

 Unfortunately, these institutions are under attack more than ever before.
 Boston Consulting Group revealed that financial institutions are 300 times more likely to be attacked than other industrial sectors.
 And as if that wasn’t enough, IBM Security’s “Cost of a Data Breach Report” 2019 states that the Financial industry hit the #2 spot on their list for Data Breaches with an average total cost of a data breach listed at $5.86M.